kbayliss/lattice_export/README.md

-# Lattice Competency export Tool
+# Lattice competency export tool

 This project will export your competency data ("Align on expectations" within Lattice) to a spreadsheet.